neerajk555/SQL-Training-exercise/module-05-joins/08-Take-Home-Challenges.md

 ORDER BY loans DESC
 LIMIT 1;

--- 📚 ADVANCED: For handling ties, use CTE + Window Functions (Modules 6 & 8)
+-- 📚 PREVIEW (Modules 6 & 8): For handling ties with Window Functions
 /*
 WITH borrower AS (
   SELECT m.name, COUNT(*) AS loans,